LeahKorol/remez/backend/README.md

 ---

-For more information about specific components, refer to the individual app directories and their respective documentation.
+## License

+This project is part of the REMEZ system.
+See the main project LICENSE file for details.

+## Contributing

+Please refer to the main project CONTRIBUTING.md for contribution guidelines and development practices.